rajdyp/my-study-deck/python/python_for_coding_interviews.md

 | **Stack (list-based)**          |                                       |                        |
 | `push()` and `pop()`            | O(1)                                  | O(1)                   |

+## Popular Problem-Solving Techniques and Patterns

+- **Two-Pointers Technique**: As previously discussed, this technique involves using two pointers to traverse an array or sequence, often from opposite ends or within a subarray, to solve problems efficiently.

+- **Sliding Window Technique**: This technique involves maintaining a "window" of elements in an array and sliding it through the array to solve problems like finding subarrays with a specific sum, longest substring with distinct characters, or substring matching.

+- **Divide and Conquer**: This technique breaks down a problem into smaller subproblems, solves the subproblems recursively, and then combines their solutions to solve the overall problem.
+Examples include binary search, merge sort, and quicksort.

+- **Greedy Algorithm**: Greedy algorithms make locally optimal choices at each step in the hope of finding a global optimum.
+They are often used for optimization problems where a series of decisions must be made.

+- **Dynamic Programming**: This is a technique for solving problems by breaking them down into smaller overlapping subproblems and storing the results of these subproblems to avoid redundant calculations.
+It is commonly used for problems like finding the longest common subsequence, shortest path, or optimizing resource allocation.

+- **Backtracking**: Backtracking is an algorithmic technique that incrementally builds a solution and abandons a candidate solution as soon as it is determined to be unworkable.
+It's often used for problems that involve searching for valid solutions within a search space, such as the N-Queens problem.

+- **Depth-First Search (DFS) and Breadth-First Search (BFS)**: These are graph traversal techniques used to explore and search through nodes in graphs or trees.
+They have applications in problems like finding connected components, shortest paths, and more.

+- **Binary Search**: Binary search is a divide-and-conquer technique used to search for a specific element in a sorted array.
+It significantly reduces the search space by repeatedly dividing it in half.

+- **Topological Sort**: This technique is used for directed acyclic graphs (DAGs) to find a linear ordering of the nodes that respects the partial order imposed by the edges.
+It's essential for solving problems like scheduling and task dependency resolution.

+- **Hashing**: Hashing is used to achieve fast data retrieval in situations where the data can be mapped to a fixed number of indices, such as dictionaries or implementing data structures like hash tables.

+- **Floyd-Warshall Algorithm**: This is used to find the shortest paths between all pairs of nodes in a weighted graph.
+It's essential for solving problems related to network routing or distance calculations.

+- **Trie (Prefix Tree)**: Tries are data structures used for efficient retrieval of keys in a large dataset, particularly in problems related to text or dictionary-like operations.

+- **Bit Manipulation**: Bit manipulation techniques are often used for problems related to binary representation, bitwise operations, and combinatorial problems.

+- **Heap Data Structure**: Heaps, such as binary heaps and priority queues, are used for maintaining a set of elements with specific ordering properties, like finding the smallest or largest elements efficiently.

+- **Segment Tree and Fenwick Tree**: These are data structures for solving problems related to range queries, such as finding the minimum, maximum, or sum of elements in a specific range.

 ## Variables
 ```python
 # variables are dynamicly typed